lihanshen/evt4j/README.md

 - obtain the gpg key and password
 - run `mvn clean javadoc:jar deploy` which will deploy a **stage** version
 - run `mvn nexus-staging:release`

+> use `master mvn clean compile assembly:single` to build with all dependencies